-Cornwall is almost entirely beach, with its rugged coastline stretching from south to north for over 400 miles and no inland area more than 20 miles from the sea.
-As we Brits fall back in love with the Great British Holiday, many of us will hopefully flock to Cornwall this summer wanting to experience the crystal-clear waters, impressive surf, world class seafood and postcard villages.
-The beaches with the best surf are well-known to locals and tourist alike, but this veritable water world is littered with hidden coves and secret sands, perfect for a secluded swim.
+With its rugged coastline stretching over 400 miles, and no inland area more than 20 miles from the sea, Cornwall is almost entirely beach.
+This historic county with world-class seafood and postcard villages is expecting a flock of visitors this summer as Brits fall back in love with the Great British Holiday.
+The beaches with the best surf are well-known to locals and tourists alike, but this veritable water world is littered with hidden coves and secret sands, perfect for a secluded swim.

-Truly the definition of a hidden gem, Bosahan is a secluded cove only accessible by foot, surrounded by subtropical gardens of Bosahan and ancient woodland.
-You can either walk roughly a mile along the coast, arrive by boat from a neighbouring beach or walk down through the beautiful Bosahan Estate, if it’s open.
+Surrounded by subtropical gardens and ancient woodland, Bosahan is a secluded cove only accessible by foot.
+You can either walk roughly a mile along the coast, arrive by boat from a neighbouring beach, or walk through the beautiful Bosahan Estate, if it’s open.
 The surrounding woodland and relative quietness of this beach give it a distinctly ‘shipwrecked’ feel, and with a view framed by coastal trees, you’ll want to stare at the passing yachts all day.